Find A Home

 In conjunction with our program partners, our staff works with tenants who express interest and financial readiness to become homeowners.
 Current tenants are eligible and are even given priority when land trust homes become available for purchase.

-These are the six steps we ask potential homebuyers to fulfill before becoming a DCLT homeowner:
+These are the seven steps we ask potential homebuyers to fulfill before becoming a DCLT homeowner:

 • Earn a Credit Score of 640 or higher

-• Get prequalified from one of DCLT’s preferred lenders: Pinnacle Financial Partners or Bank of NC.
+• Get prequalified from one of DCLT’s preferred lenders.

 The Community Empowerment Fund (CEF) offers financial services such as budgeting and 1:1 matched savings programs, and classes for DCLT tenants.
 Get in touch with them to find out how you can take advantage of their offerings!